“If we are true to ourselves, we cannot be false to anyone.”

 – William Shakespeare

 Shelagh Carter is a Lifetime Member of The Actors Studio as an Actress and Director, and a graduate of the Canadian Film Centre’s Directors Lab in Toronto.
-As a director, Shelagh has created work for over fifteen years.
+As a director, Shelagh has created work for both theatre and film.
 Night Travellers, her third short film, was a National Screen Institute Drama Prize winner in 2007.
 Her award winning 35 mm short, One Night, filmed as part of the Canadian Film Centre’s Short Dramatic Film 2009 series, screened at several international film festivals.
 She has also won world festival recognition with her experimental narrative short films Canoe, Rifting/Blue, and Is It My Turn.

-Shelagh’s most recent feature, a New York City romantic comedy titled Love, Repeat, was completed in the fall of 2019.
-The Woman Who Swallowed West Hawk Lake, a psychological horror film, is also in development.
+Shelagh’s next feature, a New York City romantic comedy titled Love, Repeat, was completed in the fall of 2019.
+The Woman Who Swallowed West Hawk Lake, a psychological horror, and Canadian author David Bergen’s The Time in Between, a moving mediation on love and loss, a drama, are currently in development.